ansin218/hugo-blog/content/programming/automation/web-scraping-with-python-text-scraping-wikipedia.md

     print(ua2.random)
 ```

-Each time you create a new instance of the UserAgent() you will get different values that will be passed while requesting information from a link.
+Each time you create a new instance of the UserAgent(), you will get different values that will be passed while requesting information the target system in place.
 It is to be noted that there can be websites with advanced systems in place to detect such cases and block you despite using such libraries.

-The result of the above output will looks like:
+The result of the above output will look like:

 ```
 Mozilla/5.0 (Windows NT 10.0) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/40.0.2214.93 Safari/537.36